andreamari/polyquantum_test/README.md

 1. Browse the [**Issues** section](https://github.com/andreamari/polyquantum_test/issues) to see existing research projects.
 2. Interact and discuss by commenting on specific issues.
 3. When discussions produce original material (ideas, solutions, calculations, etc.):
-   - Create or edit a Markdown file in the corresponding issue subfolder:
+   - Create or edit a Markdown file in the subfolder `docs/[NUM_ISSUE]/`, e.g.,
      ```
-     /docs/42/2-solution.md
+     /docs/1/2-solution.md
-     /docs/42/3-alternative-solution.md
+     /docs/1/3-alternative-solution.md
      ```
    - Use a progressive number prefix (`1-`, `2-`, `3-` …) in file names for ordering:
      ```